confluentinc/kafka-connect-jdbc/docs/source_config_options.rst

   * Importance: medium

 ``timestamp.column.name``
-  The name of the timestamp column to use to detect new or modified rows.
-This column may not be nullable.
+  Comma separated list of one or more timestamp columns to detect new or modified rows in the order specified.
+At least one column may not be nullable.

-  * Type: string
+  * Type: list
   * Default: ""
   * Importance: medium